fedor-ivn/grader/README.md

 # EOBot

-EOBot is a python library which allows to interact with telgram bot API.
+EOBot is a python library which allows to interact with telegram bot API.
 The main distinguishing feature of this library is that it was writed using the methods and techniques from the 'Elegant Objects' book by Yegor Bugayenko.
 Thus the name - Elegant Objects Bot.

 ## Installation